-a) Financial assets
+a) Financial Asset

-Financial assets, which include cash and cash equivalents.
-Financial assets are derecognized when substantial risks and rewards of ownership of the financial asset have been transferred.
-In cases where substantial risks and rewards of ownership of the financial assets are neither transferred nor retained, financial assets are derecognized only when the company has not retained control over the financial asset.
+Financial asset which include cash and cash equivalents.
+Financial assets are derecognized when substantial risk and rewards of ownership of the financial asset have been transferred.
+Incase where substantial risk and rewards of ownership of financial assets are neither neither transferred nor retained, Financial assets are derecognised only when the company has not retained control over the financial asset.

-Financial liabilities, which include loan from shareholders and trade payables.
+Financial Liabilities which include loan from shareholders and trade payables.

-Financial instruments are recognized initially at fair value.
-Subsequent to initial recognition, financial instruments are measured as described below:
+Financial instruments are recognised initially at fair value .
+Subsequent to initial recognition, financial instrument are measured as described below :

-i) Cash and cash equivalents
+Cash and cash equivalents

-The Company's cash and cash equivalents consist of cash on hand and in bank and demand deposits with banks, which can be withdrawn at any time, without prior notice or penalty on the principal.
-For the purpose of the cash flow statement, cash and cash equivalents include cash on hand, in bank and demand deposits with banks, net of outstanding bank overdrafts that are repayable on demand and are considered part of the Company's cash management system.
-In the statement of financial position, bank overdrafts are presented under borrowings within current liabilities.
+The Company's cash and cash equivalents consists of cash on hand and in bank and demand deposits with bank, Which can be withdrawn at anytime, without prior notice or penalty on the principal.

+For the purpose of cash flow statement, Cash and cash equivalents includes cash on hand, in bank and demand deposits with banks, net of outstanding bank overdrafts that are repayable on demand and are considered part of company's cash management system.
+In the statement of financial position, bank overdrafts are presented under borrowing within current liabilities.

-ii) Trade and other payables
+ii)Trade and other payables

-Trade and other payables are initially recognized at fair value, and subsequently carried at amortized cost using the effective interest method.
+Trade and other payables are initally recognized at fair value, and subsequently carried at amortized cost using the effective interest method.
 For these financial instruments, the carrying amounts approximate fair value due to the short term maturity of these instruments.